MemSearcher: Training LLMs to Reason, Search and Manage Memory via End-to-End Reinforcement Learning

 \subsection{Context Management}

-Most LLM agents utilize ReAct~\citep{yao2023react} for context management, which incorporates the entire interaction history between the LLM and the environment into the LLM context.
-While simple, it leads to prolonged token sequences and reduced efficiency.
-To address these issues, memory mechanisms are proposed to manage the context of LLMs.
-RAG-style memory systems~\citep{jimenez2024hipporag, zhong2024memorybank} treat memory as an external knowledge source, similar to that in RAG, and use predefined management strategies to store, integrate and retrieve relevant information~\citep{zhu2023ghost}.
-Token-level memory systems~\citep{jin2024disentangling, zhou2025mem1, orlicki2025beyond} equip models with explicit, trainable context managers and optimize them via SFT or RL algorithms such as PPO~\citep{schulman2017proximal}, allowing agents to regulate their memory at the token level.
-For example, \citet{wang2024memoryllm} and \citet{wang2025m+} maintain a fixed set of latent tokens serves as memory, and \citet{yang2024memory3} equip LLMs with a forget-resistant memory for evolving context.
-MemAgent~\citep{yu2025memagent} reforms long-context processing as an agent task, maintains a token-level memory alongside the LLM to compress long-context inputs into more concise, informative summaries.
-Structured memory systems~\citep{zeng2024structural} organize and encode information in structured representation, such as knowledge graph in Zep~\citep{rasmussen2025zep}, the atomic memory units in A-MEM~\citep{xu2025mem}, and the hierarchical graph-based memory in Mem0~\citep{chhikara2025mem0} and G-Memory~\citep{zhang2025g}.
-In this paper, we utilize the backbone LLM of search agents as a memory manager, and optimize it for reasoning, action, and memory management via end-to-end multi-context GRPO algorithm.
+Although context management is pivotal for long-horizon tasks, most LLM agents utilize ReAct~\citep{yao2023react}, which leads to prolonged token sequences.
+To address this, various memory mechanisms have been proposed: (1) RAG-style memory~\citep{jimenez2024hipporag, zhong2024memorybank} treats memory as an external knowledge source to be retrieved when needed~\citep{zhu2023ghost}.
+(2) Token-level memory~\citep{jin2024disentangling, zhou2025mem1, orlicki2025beyond} uses SFT or RL algorithms~\citep{schulman2017proximal} to regulate contexts.
+Strategies range from maintaining latent tokens~\citep{wang2025m+}, forget-resistant buffers~\citep{yang2024memory3}, or to compressing long-context inputs into summaries~\citep{yu2025memagent}.
+(3) Structured memory~\citep{zeng2024structural,zhang2025g,chhikara2025mem0} organizes information into structured representations, such as the knowledge graphs utilized in Zep~\citep{rasmussen2025zep} and the atomic memory units in A-MEM~\cite{xu2025mem}.
+In this paper, we utilize the backbone LLM of the search agent as an intrinsic memory manager, optimizing it via end-to-end multi-context GRPO.